-The High Priestess is the hidden, the inexplicable, the non-verbal Knowing.
+The High Priestess offers the hidden, the inexplicable, the non-verbal Knowing.
 She is the gateway to our direct, unchaperoned communion with the Divine.

 She is pre- or non-verbal in her knowledge.
 Her path is never linear, but curved; more accurately, it is the spiral path of Life’s journey.
-Thus she teaches how to reflect and find our sacred patterns and rhythms.
+Thus she teaches how to reflect and find our own sacred patterns and rhythms.

 The Tarot’s High Priestess is not always comfortable company.
-Unlike The Empress, the mothering nurturer that makes everyone feel like cherished family, the High Priestess challenges.
+Unlike The Empress, the mothering nurturer that makes everyone feel like cherished family, the High Priestess challenges us.
 She holds the authority of silence, containment, and being sovereign unto herself.
 Hers is the power of those things so intimate, so ancient within us, that we cannot, indeed should not, attempt to express them in words.

 She is the aspect of undomesticated feminine power (belonging to both men and women) that has been feared, punished, shunned, and demonized for thousands of years, by misogynist cultures and institutions.
 She is not the Mother Goddess, but the self-possessed Maiden/Crone Goddess of magic, potential, secrets, and inner understanding.

-Life will begin unfolding from its wintry sleep, and Spring’s stirrings will grow with the increasing light each day.
+After Imbolc, life begins unfolding from its wintry sleep, and Spring’s stirrings will grow with the increasing light each day.
 That is why so many of us dedicate to new studies, new practices, and the next level of our magickal work at this time.

-Rather than verbalize, analyze, or hypothesize, and who acts as our bridge and mediator, the High Priestess stands at the threshold which we must cross if we are to directly experience the Divine through our visions, our intuition, and the understanding hidden within our own bodies.
+Unlike The Hierophant, who prefers to verbalize, analyze, or hypothesize, and who acts as our bridge and mediator, the High Priestess stands at the threshold which we must cross if we are to directly experience the Divine through our visions, our intuition, and the understanding hidden within our own bodies.